Lac Courte Oreilles

 I have been the tribal consultant to the tribal governing board in many capacities from building budgets, architectural needs and safety adherence.
 I am the candidate that will always have the best interests of our workforce at the table.
 This background is what is needed to represent you on the Tribal Council.

 My leadership, experience and qualifications are what are needed in these difficult times.
-We, as Anisihinaabe, are facing challenges that require solid leadership and guidance.
+We, as Anishinaabe, are facing challenges that require solid leadership and guidance.
 A strong voice that is willing to represent and stand up for LCO in a time that it needs it the most.

 In return for vote and support, I can and will be that voice for you.